 Darryl said: “We have a rich tapestry of attractions here in Staffordshire, many of which are nationally acclaimed, in addition to some that are perhaps less well-known but which play a vital part in our visitor economy.
-The Easter holidays offer a great opportunity to get out and explore some of our wonderful attractions right on our door step.
+Holidays offer a great opportunity to get out and explore some of our wonderful attractions right on our door step.
 With so much to see here, I’d definitely urge people to consider a ‘Staycation’.”

 The Trentham Estate is now the UK’s 4th largest paid-for garden attraction and the award-winning adjacent Monkey Forest is the only place in Britain where visitors can walk through the enclosure where the monkeys roam freely.